Nepex/poll-runner/README.md

 Navigate to `localhost:4200` in a browser

-If you use other angular apps with ngx-webstorage on localhost:4200, the API WILL crash.
+If you use other angular apps with ngx-webstorage on localhost:4200, the API may crash.
 Clear local storage to fix (Chrome: F12>Application>Local Storage>Delete ngx-webstorage|token), then rerun `node index.js`.

 ## Usage